dinki/View-Assist/View_Assist_custom_sentences/community_contributions/VACC_Extended_Device_Control-Display_&_Audio/readme.md

 </details>

-## Included Features:
+---

-### No Changes to Stock View Assist Device Configuration Needed:
+## Features Requiring No Changes to Stock View Assist Device Configuration:
 - **Assist Audio Feedback:**
     - Play a custom sound when wake word is detected (set Stream Assist `STT start media` to `null` if using this feature).
     - Play a custom sound when STT detects silence (sound is not played if Music Duck is activated, as the volume returning to normal signals the end of listening).

+---

-### Features Requiring Configuration Changes:
+## Features Requiring Configuration Changes:
 - **Home Assistant Startup:**
     - Fully Kiosk Browser automatically loads the start URL on server startup.
     - Requires setting `fkb_device:` in the config file, which should match the device name in the Fully Kiosk Browser integration.      (e.g., `fkb_device: "pyramid"`)

+---

-### Features Requiring Separate Media Players:
+## Features Requiring Separate Media Players:
 For the following features, separate media players must be defined for `mediaplayer_device` and `musicplayer_device` in the config:
 - **Auto Music Mode:**
     - Switches to music mode and navigates to the music view when `musicplayer_device` starts playing.
 This applies even when playback starts from any sources other than just voice commands.
-* Music Mode Timeout:
 - **Music Mode Timeout:**
     - Automatically returns to normal mode and the home page after a user-defined period of inactivity in music playback.
 - **Music Duck:**
-    - Lowers the music volume by a user-defined percentage when triggered by a wake word or broadcast, and restores the original volume when TTS ends.
+    - Lowers the music volume (by a user-defined percentage of the current volume) when triggered by a wake word or broadcast, and restores the original volume when TTS ends.

 > [!IMPORTANT]
 > These features require stable and reliable state changes between idle and playing for both `mediaplayer_device` and `musicplayer_device`.
 Ensure that the media players are consistently available.